JiriSlof/KnowledgeBase/MS Exchange Server.md

 ## Downgrading versions and editions
 TBD

+## Licensing Virtual Machines (VMs) / Containers
+A Server license must be assigned to a single physical server which licenses Exchange Server to be run in either the physical operating  system environment or a single virtual machine on that server.

 ## Failover Scenarios
 ####  Server license without SA
+- Assign Server license to a physical server to recieve rights to run the application in eather a physical or virtual operating system environment.
+- The Server license must be assigned to each server in Server Farms for single Exchage Server in automatic failover scenario.
 ![obrazek](https://github.com/JiriSlof/KnowledgeBase/assets/168433423/ef2c0e21-dead-463f-917a-b4c9775c0dac)

 ####  Server license with SA
 ![obrazek](https://github.com/JiriSlof/KnowledgeBase/assets/168433423/b546f4d4-b7c9-4b95-a73d-229a0df8a4fc)
+- Assign Server license to a physical server to recieve rights to run the application in eather a physical or virtual operating system environment.
+- Adding the Software Assurence (SA) to the license provides rights for License Mobilitz across Server Farms.
+So the Server license can be moved to another physical server as often as required.

 ## Clients
 Users have a choice of clients to access their Exchange mailbox: